-The College will prioritize resources for technology and training to support flexible instruction, secure safety supplies, and introduce structural changes to manage density.
+The College is prioritizing resources for technology (nearly $1 million invested this summer) and training to support online instruction and learning, secure safety supplies, and introduce changes to manage density.

 • Campus closure and rapid move to remote teaching and learning